ChALkeR/notes/Lets-fix-Buffer-API.md

  `Buffer.unsafe(number)` should be used only by those who are absolutely sure that they need it and are not leaking anything.

   Pointing people from `Buffer(number)` to `Buffer.safe(number)` instead of `Buffer.unsafe(number)` is needed only because this way people who do not care or are not sure what they are doing will get the correct method.
-People who are experienced enough to work with unitialized Buffers and who care about performance would be able to actually read the docs and find `Buffer.unsafe(number)`.
-Anyways, it's unsafe to work with unitialized buffers without reading the docs on those first (those will contain more warnings).
+People who are experienced enough to work with uninitialized Buffers and who care about performance would be able to actually read the docs and find `Buffer.unsafe(number)`.
+Anyways, it's unsafe to work with uninitialized buffers without reading the docs on those first (those will contain more warnings).

  9. **Why not just an opt-in (e.g. command-line flag) for zero-filling all the `Buffer`s?**

  An opt-in will not fix the ecosystem — most setups will not know about it or will ignore it.

- Also, it will result in severe performance penalty — already safe code will receive double-zeroed `Buffer`s, hot code paths that were using unitialized buffers on a purpose will also receive zeroed `Buffer`s.
+ Also, it will result in severe performance penalty — already safe code will receive double-zeroed `Buffer`s, hot code paths that were using uninitialized buffers on a purpose will also receive zeroed `Buffer`s.
 Thus, an opt-in will introduce speed-vs-security tradeoff, and most managers will choose speed instead of security.

  Thanks to @joepie91 for [a nice clarification](https://github.com/nodejs/node/issues/4660#issuecomment-171449786) about this.